huggingface/data-is-better-together/README.md

   </details>
   </ul>

 **🤝​ How can I contribute to the cookbook efforts?** That's easy!
 You can contribute by following the instructions in the README of the project you are interested in.
-The, share your results with the community!
+Then, share your results with the community!

 </details>